ALatentPlace/YANC_LMStudio/README.md

 A custom node for a LMStudio integration into ComfyUI.

+## Updates
+The new version is now using the LMStudio python SDK.
+With this it is possible to send images to vision enabled models.
+Unloading of models is now also possible for remote sessions.

 ## Features

 - Prompts can be sent to LMStudio via HTTP API endpoint.